-In this short article, we cover some key concepts in Trevor that will help you hit the ground running.
+In this short article, we cover some key concepts that will help you hit the ground running.

 To provide context for examples, we’ll refer to a fictitious company called GBC that sells ridiculously expensive giant beanbag chairs.

 Your database is a rich store of information about your business, organised into one or multiple tables.
 In Trevor, you can see these tables in the left menu (click one to view its contents!).
 You might have, for example:

 - A Customer table, with information about your customers.